More with Becky and the girls as she inspires them to keep looking for Anna and rewards them with a trip to Kyoto. Just a nice filler.

 “Yes, it is,” Clare argued.

-“Yeah, it is!”
-Becky cleared her throat.
-Both women went quiet.
+“Yeah, it is!” the rich woman said as she both her hands on her hips.
+Becky cleared her throat and both women went quiet.
 Their former president smiled.

-“Right…” Gillian replied.
-“Whatever makes the history nut happy!”
+“Right, whatever makes the history nut happy!”
+Gillian replied.
 Clare gave her a playful push on the arm.

 “Pink Floyd freak!” she said.
 Gillian razzed her back.